 Since you’re now all straightened out about vacuum in terms of inches and millimeters of mercury and Torr, we will transfer you to the micron department, where you can more nearly comprehend the true meaning of nothing.
 Before we actually enter this realm though, it might help to mention some other types of gauges that are conventionally used to indicate vacuums within the range of 0” to 30”.

-Many object to the 30” glass manometer tubes – their fragility and the presence of mercury make some people uncomfortable.
+Many objects to the 30” glass manometer tubes – their fragility and the presence of mercury makes some people uncomfortable.
 Also, Big Brother in Washington – OSHA – views the presence of mercury in a manufacturing environment as a hazard.
 Sufficient accuracy for many purposes can be obtained by using a more rugged instrument that indicates the vacuum on a dial.
 These dial-type instruments operate using any one of these different systems; the Bourdon tube, the bellows, or the diaphragm.
 All of these devices utilize the same basic principle that a changing pressure expands, contracts, twists or otherwise distorts the measuring element, which is then linked to an indicating needle that sweeps the dial.
 The main disadvantage of this type of gauge is that changes in atmospheric pressure and temperature act as “bugs” in the system – they must be compensated for to maintain accurate indications.

 There’s another “bug” – hysteresis.
 That’s the tendency for any material not to return to its original shape or position after it has been distorted.
 Unless the material used in the construction of the actuating elements and mechanisms are carefully chosen, a distortion will gradually develop and you’ll end up with an erroneous reading.
 Before you know it – hysteresis!